Wendy Craig (psychologist): Education

-Craig completed a Bachelor of Arts degree at the University of British Columbia in 1985 and a Master of Arts degree from York University in 1989.
-In 1993, Craig earned her Ph.D. in clinical developmental psychology from York University, under the supervision of Dr. Debra Pepler.
-For her doctoral dissertation, entitled Naturalistic observations of bullies and victims in the school yard, Craig recorded the interactions of elementary school students and described their bullying experiences (including where incidents occurred and how frequently adults intervened).
+Craig completed a B.A. degree at the University of British Columbia in 1985 and a M.A. degree from York University in 1989.
+In 1993, Craig earned her PhD in clinical developmental psychology from York University, under the supervision of Dr. Debra Pepler.
+For her doctoral dissertation, entitled Naturalistic Observations of Bullies and Victims in the School Yard, Craig recorded the interactions of elementary school students and described their bullying experiences (including where incidents occurred and how frequently adults intervened).

 Career

 Craig joined the Queen's University faculty in 1994.
-She currently holds the title of Professor and Department Head in the Department of Psychology.
+She is a professor in the Department of Psychology.

 Craig has published widely on issues related to children's social relationships, including such topics as bullying, cyberbullying, and children's mental health.
 She also regularly contributes her expertise to television, radio, and print media.
 In 1997, she and Pepler appeared on an episode of The Oprah Winfrey Show to discuss their work on bullying.

 In 2006, Craig and Pepler co-founded Promoting Relationships and Eliminating Violence Network (PREVNet), a collaboration between academics and community organizations dedicated to the prevention of childhood bullying and the promotion of healthy relationships.

 Awards and honours

 For her work building PREVNet, Craig was awarded the Social Science and Humanities Research Council Partnership Award in 2014.

-Craig was elected a fellow of the Royal Society of Canada in 2014.
+Craig was elected a Fellow of the Royal Society of Canada in 2014.
 She was appointed to the Order of Ontario in 2016 and to the Order of Canada in 2018.